dmilos/cpp_proposal/lex.md

   - avoid call of lambda.
   - direct pass of token to other parties.
   - avoid character counting.
-  - avoid assembling value of token in to std::string
+  - avoid assembling value of token in to `std::string`
+   - - Avoid call of system allocation function

 #### III.2.1.A definition